This post has been medically reviewed by Dr. Sarah Mathis, D.O.

-Gut health is way more than just about how you eat, digest, and, ahem, POOP. 🙂 I’m not the only person who got pregnant after taking probiotics (oh, and doing a TON of other things), and improving your gut health can do wonders for your fertility.
+Gut health is way more than just about how you eat, digest, and, ahem, POOP. 🙂 I’m not the only women who got pregnant after taking probiotics (oh, and doing a TON of other things), and improving your gut health can do wonders for your fertility and reproductive health.

 Your gut microbes have a huge impact on your fertility.
 Gut microbiota dysbiosis (aka when your microbiome is screwed up) is linked to polycystic ovarian syndrome (PCOS), insulin resistance, and recurrent pregnancy loss.

-Additionally, when you have poor gut health, your immune system doesn’t work well.
+Additionally, when you have poor gut health, your immune system doesn’t work well, allowing dangerous pathogens into your body.
 And when your immune system doesn’t work well it can lead to chronic inflammation.
 And, I think you can connect-the-dots here, chronic inflammation is linked to higher rates of infertility.

-Here is the FABULOUS news.
+Here is the FABULOUS news women.
 There is SO MUCH YOU CAN DO to improve your gut health!
 You’ll be healing yourself and preparing for a healthy pregnancy.
-Additionally, improving gut health is related to many other improvements to health, including mood, skin, and cardiovascular health.
+Additionally, improving gut health is related to many other improvements to health, including mood, reproductive health, skin, and cardiovascular health.
 You have everything to gain!

 This is not a sponsored post, but I do have affiliate relationships with some of the products that I recommend in this post!
 At no extra cost to you, shopping through my links supports my blog, writing, and business.
 Thank you!